kluete/recover_itunes/README.md

 # About recover iTunes

-This is a small Lua-based utility to recover meta-tags from tracks you have legally purchased on the iTunes store via some iOS device.
+This small Lua-based utility recovers meta-tag data from audio tracks that were legally purchased on the iTunes store via some iOS device.

 It will:

-* scan a directory of untagged M4A tracks, typically from your iPhone's /Purchases directory
+* scan a directory of untagged M4A tracks, typically from the iPhone's /Purchases directory
 * fetch their meta-data from iTunes' **SQL database**, located at /iTunes_Control/iTunes/MediaLibrary.sqlitedb
-* save a copy of tracks while injecting their meta-data
+* save a copy of each track while injecting its meta-data

 ## Features

-Recovers each track
+Recovers the following meta-data

 * title
 * artist